X-lab-3D/swiftmhc/README.md

 ```

 The output `results` directory will contain the BA data and the structures.
+The file results/results.csv will hold the BA and class values per MHC,peptide combination.
+Note that the affinities in this file are not IC50 or Kd.
+They correspond to 1 - log_50000(IC50) or 1 - log_50000(Kd).

 By default, SwiftMHC runs OpenMM with an amber99sb/tip3p forcefield to refine the final structure.
 This can be turned off by adding the `--disable-energy-minimization` argument.